30 Free Things to Do in Edinburgh By A Local

 This article has links to products and services we love, which we may make commission from.

 Looking for free things to do in Edinburgh?
-This guide details the best free attractions so you can get the best out of Scotland’s capital without breaking the bank.
+This guide details free attractions to get the best out of Scotland’s capital without breaking the bank.
 Whether you are a backpacker on a budget or a local looking for something cheap to do, let’s explore affordable options without skimping on fun.

-You might also like our budget hotels guide and how much a visit to Edinburgh costs.
+You might also like our budget hotel guide and how much a visit to Edinburgh costs.

 1. Edinburgh Old Town

-Wander the historic Royal Mile, spit in the Heart of Midlothian and rub Hume’s toe without spending a penny in the city’s Old Town.
+Wander the historic Royal Mile, pretend to spit in the Heart of Midlothian and rub Hume’s toe without spending a penny in the city’s Old Town.

 Listen out for the One O’clock Gun at Edinburgh Castle.

-It fires six days per week, historically to allow ships to set their clocks, today it just makes shoppers poop their pants.
+It fires every day at 1pm, historically, to allow ships to set their clocks; today, it just makes shoppers poop their pants.

 Heart of Midlothian Edinburgh Royal Mile